lyteword/chspurgeon-tod/volume-7/psalm-131.md

 **Verse 3.** *Let Israel hope in the LORD.* etc. Remember that he is Jehovah.

-1\.Wise to plan.
+1\.
+Wise to plan.

-2\.Good to purpose.
+2\.
+Good to purpose.

-3\.Strong to execute, and that he will withhold no good thing from them that walk uprightly.
+3\.
+Strong to execute, and that he will withhold no good thing from them that walk uprightly.

-4\.Trust *"from henceforth."* If you have not begun before, begin now.
+4\.
+Trust *"from henceforth."* If you have not begun before, begin now.

-5\.And do not be weary; trust *"for ever."* Your case can never be out of the reach of God's power and mercy.— *Adam Clarke.*
+5\.
+And do not be weary; trust *"for ever."* Your case can never be out of the reach of God's power and mercy.— *Adam Clarke.*

 ## Hints to the Village Preacher

 **Verse 1.** *Humility*.

-1\.A profession which ought to befit every child of God.
+1\.
+A profession which ought to befit every child of God.

-2\.A profession which nevertheless many children of God cannot truthfully make.
+2\.
+A profession which nevertheless many children of God cannot truthfully make.
 Point out the prevalence of pride and ambition even in the church.

-3\.A profession which can only be justified through the possession of the spirit of Christ (Mt 11:29-30 Mt 18:1-5).— *C.A.
-D.*
+3\.
+A profession which can only be justified through the possession of the spirit of Christ (Mt 11:29-30 Mt 18:1-5).— *C. A. D.*

 **Verse 2.** *Surely I have behaved and quieted myself.* The original bears somewhat of the form of an oath, and therefore our translators exhibited great judgment in introducing the word "surely"; it is not a literal version, but it correctly gives the meaning.
 The Psalmist had been upon his best behaviour, and had smoothed down the roughnesses of his self will; by holy effort he had mastered his own spirit, so that towards God he was not rebellious, even as towards man he was not haughty.
 It is no easy thing to quiet yourself: sooner may a man calm the sea, or rule the wind, or tame a tiger, than quiet himself.
 We are clamorous, uneasy, petulant; and nothing but grace can make us quiet under afflictions, irritations, and disappointments. *As a child that is weaned of afflictions mother.* He had become as subdued and content as a child whose weaning is fully accomplished.
 The Easterners put off the time of weaning far later than we do, and we may conclude that the process grows none the easier by being postponed.
 At last there must be an end to the suckling period, and then a battle begins: the child is denied his comfort, and therefore frets and worries, flies into pets, or sinks into sulks.
 It is facing its first great sorrow and it is in sore distress.
 Yet time brings not only alleviations, but the ending of the conflict; the boy ere long is quite content to find his nourishment at the table with his brothers, and he feels no lingering, wish to return to those dear fountains from which he once sustained his life.
 He is no longer angry with his mother, but buries his head in that very bosom after which he pined so grievously: he is weaned *on* his mother rather than *from* her.